 - Evaluating risk in a timely fashion on all insured loans.
-Through our innovative underwriting solution, National MI TrueInsight SM, we intend to review every loan we insure through both our delegated and non-delegated channels.
-National MI TrueInsight SM solution confirms underwriting eligibility, either prior to loan closing in the non-delegated channel or through a post-closing underwriting review in the delegated channel.
+Through our innovative underwriting solution, National MI TrueInsightSM, we intend to review every loan we insure through both our delegated and non-delegated channels.
+National MI TrueInsightSM solution confirms underwriting eligibility, either prior to loan closing in the non-delegated channel or through a post-closing underwriting review in the delegated channel.
 Our "Delegated Assurance Review" provides a review of each mortgage insurance policy issued by our customers under their delegated authority.
 This differs from other MI companies that typically underwrite a sampling of policies originated through their delegated underwriting channels.
 By underwriting each policy, we believe we can more effectively manage the risk characteristics in our portfolio and provide a high level of confidence to our lenders that valid claims will be paid.
 We also expect this process will allow us to provide our customers with timely, value-added feedback on the risk characteristics of their loan originations. - Pursue new opportunities to source mortgage insurance business.
 Following the financial crisis and placement of the GSEs under the conservatorship of the FHFA in 2008, regulators have sought to develop strategies and programs to reduce U.S. taxpayer exposure to the mortgage markets and to transfer mortgage credit risk to the private market.
 We believe that this policy direction will continue, and may lead to additional opportunities for the mortgage insurance industry, and NMIC in particular.
-We have actively pursued the currently proposed GSE risk sharing programs and during the second fiscal quarter of 2013, NMIC bid on a pool insurance transaction proposed by Fannie Mae and NMIC was ultimately selected for the transaction.
+We have actively pursued the currently proposed GSE risk sharing programs.
+As discussed in this prospectus, NMIC has entered into a pool insurance agreement with Fannie Mae, pursuant to which NMIC insures approximately 22,000 residential mortgage loans with an aggregate unpaid principal balance of approximately \$5.2 billion (as of September 1, 2013).
 We intend to analyze future risk sharing transactions as they arise. - Establishing customer relationships through our sales force of qualified mortgage professionals.
 In order to develop a diverse customer base of mortgage originators, we believe we will ultimately need to have a sales force of qualified mortgage professionals that generally have well-established relationships with industry leading lenders and significant experience in both MI and mortgage lending.
 As of September 30, 2013, we have hired approximately 30% of our target sales force staffing goal which we believe is well matched with our expense planning and operational readiness.
 Mortgage insurance is a highly competitive industry and therefore we believe establishing and maintaining relationships with many lending institutions is critical to our success.
 We believe our National Account sales team has made meaningful strides establishing relationships with the 36 most significant mortgage originators as defined by volume of originations and insured business, which we refer to as "National Accounts."